Glengarry Glen Ross (film): Box office

 Glengarry Glen Ross had its world premiere at the Venice Film Festival, where Jack Lemmon won the Volpi Cup for Best Actor.
 In addition, it was originally slated to be shown at the Montreal World Film Festival, but it was necessary to show it out of competition because it was entered into competition at the Venice Film Festival at the same time.
 Instead, it was given its North American premiere at the Toronto International Film Festival.
-The film opened in wide release on October 2, 1992 in 416 theaters, grossing $2.1 million on its opening weekend.
+The film opened in wide release on October 2, 1992, in 416 theaters, grossing $2.1 million in its opening weekend.
 It made $10.7 million in North America, below its $12.5 million budget.

 Critical response

-The film has a rating of 95% on Rotten Tomatoes based on 56 reviews, with an average rating of 8.5/10.
+The film has a rating of 95% on Rotten Tomatoes, based on 56 reviews, with an average rating of 8.5/10.
 The consensus reads, "This adaptation of David Mamet's play is every bit as compelling and witty as its source material, thanks in large part to a clever script and a bevy of powerhouse actors."
 On Metacritic, the film has a score of 82 out of 100, based on 30 critics, indicating "universal acclaim".

-Owen Gleiberman gave the film an "A" rating in his review for Entertainment Weekly, praising Lemmon's performance as "a revelation" and describing his character as "the weaselly soul of Glengarry Glen Ross–Willy Loman turned into a one-liner".
-In his review in the Chicago Sun-Times, Roger Ebert wrote, "Mamet's dialogue has a kind of logic, a cadence, that allows people to arrive in triumph at the ends of sentences we could not possibly have imagined.
+Owen Gleiberman, in his review for Entertainment Weekly, gave the film an "A" rating, praising Lemmon's performance as "a revelation" and describing his character as "the weaselly soul of Glengarry Glen Ross–Willy Loman turned into a one-liner".

+In his review for the Chicago Sun-Times, Roger Ebert wrote, "Mamet's dialogue has a kind of logic, a cadence, that allows people to arrive in triumph at the ends of sentences we could not possibly have imagined.
 There is great energy in it.
-You can see the joy with which these actors get their teeth into these great lines, after living through movies in which flat dialogue serves only to advance the story".
-In The Chicago Reader, Jonathan Rosenbaum lauded Foley for his "excellent feeling for the driven and haunted jive rhythms of David Mamet, macho invective and all" and called the film "a superb 1992 delivery of [Mamet's] tour de force theater piece".
+You can see the joy with which these actors get their teeth into these great lines, after living through movies in which flat dialogue serves only to advance the story."

+In the Chicago Reader, Jonathan Rosenbaum lauded Foley for his "excellent feeling for the driven and haunted jive rhythms of David Mamet, macho invective and all" and called the film "a superb 1992 delivery of [Mamet's] tour de force theater piece".

 The Chicago Tribune's Dave Kehr hedged his praise, writing that the film was "a well written, well staged and well acted piece, though there is something musty in its aesthetic - that of the huge, bellowing method performance, plastered over a flimsy, one-set world".